icufi/blog-template-fly-fishing/README.md

-# Udacity Front End Developer Project #1 Blog Template
+# Overview

-This is a blog template
+This is a blog template for a fly fishing site.
+The template makes use of HTML as well as CSS Flexbox and Grid systems to create a responsive design for both text and images.